OER Menu

 Friday, May 16

-Presenters: Christina Winter (Moderator), Dr. Amber Fletcher, J. Normand, and Dr. Joyce McBeth
+Presenters: Christina Winter, Dr. Amber Fletcher, and Dr. J. Normand (Moderated by Brad Doerksen)

 Abstract: Panelists will describe their projects and share from their experiences with OER creation the pros, cons and challenges of open licensing.